 Some can also allow you to enjoy recreational activities free of charge or reduced cost.
 Continue reading to learn about the benefits 60% disabled veterans receive.

 A disability related to your military service may severely affect your quality of life.
 It may also make it challenging to enjoy some activities you loved before.
 VA provides compensation pay to disabled vets.
-However, the benefits’ value will vary in most cases since VA adjusts them regularly.
+However, the benefits’ value will vary in most claims since VA adjusts them regularly.

 VA provides free medical care for all treatments related to the disabling condition.
 For example, it can pay for rehabilitative therapies for a paralyzed leg.
 It may also cater to the cost of buying medication for chronic pain.
 Other medical care benefits you get with a 60% disability rating are: